Close

 sirtravelalot/Shutterstock.com

 Making a schedule can help your child know the exact time they can watch TV.
 Give them a fixed time of about 30-45 minutes per day and set specific rules that they have to follow.
-Set realistic limits, as you don’t want to deprive them of their favorite TV shows entirely.
+Set realistic screen time limits, as you don’t want to deprive them of their favorite TV shows entirely.

 By doing this, you will teach your child that TV is not unlimited and needs to be balanced with other activities.